microsoftgraph/group-membership-management/README.md

 Repeat the steps above for each function.

 Note:
-AzureMembershipProvider is not being deployed by default, if you need to deploy it, you will need to grant access to the database as well.
+PlaceMembershipObtainer is not being deployed by default, if you need to deploy it, you will need to grant access to the database as well.

 ### Create the jobs table: